pinojs/pino-http/README.md

 * `autoLogging.ignore`: set to a `function (req) => { /* returns boolean */ }`.
 Useful for defining logic based on req properties (such as a user-agent header) to ignore successful requests.
 * `stream`: same as the second parameter
 * `customReceivedMessage`: set to a `function (req, res) => { /* returns message string */ }` This function will be invoked at each request received, setting "msg" property to returned string.
 If not set, nothing value will be used.
+* `customReceivedObject`: set to a `function (req, res, loggableObject) => { /* returns loggable object */ }` This function will be invoked at each request received, replacing the base loggable received object.
+When set, it is up to the reponsibility of the caller to merge with the `loggableObject` parameter.
+If not set, default value will be used.
 * `customSuccessMessage`: set to a `function (req, res) => { /* returns message string */ }` This function will be invoked at each successful response, setting "msg" property to returned string.
 If not set, default value will be used.
+* `customSuccessObject`: set to a `function (req, res, loggableObject) => { /* returns loggable object */ }` This function will be invoked at each successful response, replacing the base loggable success object.
+When set, it is up to the reponsibility of the caller to merge with the `loggableObject` parameter.
+If not set, default value will be used.
 * `customErrorMessage`: set to a `function (req, res, err) => { /* returns message string */ }` This function will be invoked at each failed response, setting "msg" property to returned string.
+If not set, default value will be used.
+* `customErrorObject`: set to a `function (req, res, err, loggableObject) => { /* returns message string */ }` This function will be invoked at each failed response, the base loggable error object.
+When set, it is up to the reponsibility of the caller to merge with the `loggableObject` parameter.
 If not set, default value will be used.
 * `customAttributeKeys`: allows the log object attributes added by `pino-http` to be given custom keys.
 Accepts an object of format `{ [original]: [override] }`.
 Attributes available for override are `req`, `res`, `err`, `responseTime` and, when using quietReqLogger, `reqId`.
 * `wrapSerializers`: when `false`, custom serializers will be passed the raw value directly.
 Defaults to `true`.
 * `customProps`: set to a `function (req, res) => { /* returns on object */ }` or `{ /* returns on object */ }` This function will be invoked for each request with `req` and `res` where we could pass additional properties that need to be logged outside the `req`.